 The 1.6-litre V6 single turbo petrol engine is from the Mercedes-AMG Petronas Formula 1 racing car.
 To achieve high engine speeds, the mechanical valve springs have been replaced by pneumatic valve springs.
 The engine can easily reach speeds of 11,000 rpm, which is currently unique for a road-going vehicle, the company said.
 However, for higher longevity and the use of commercially available Super Plus petrol instead of racing fuel, it remains significantly below the F1 engine speed limit.

 There are two more 120 kW electric motors at the front axle.
 Each is connected to the front wheel via a reduction gear.
 The fully electrically driven front axle allows individual acceleration and braking of each front wheel, and therefore selective torque distribution (torque vectoring).
-Mercedes estimates that up to 80 percent of the braking energy can also be optimally used for recuperation under everyday driving conditions.
+Mercedes estimates that up to 80% of the braking energy can also be optimally used for recuperation under everyday driving conditions.
 This energy is stored in the battery and is available for a longer electric range.
 Each electric motor is controlled by its own power electronics located in close proximity to the electric motors in the floor assembly.

 As for the suspension, multi-link designs are used at the front and rear.
 Both push-rod spring struts have been installed across the direction of travel.

-Wheels are 10-spoke forged aluminium developed exclusively for the Project One, shod with 285/35 ZR 19 at front and 335/30 ZR 20 at rear Michelin Pilot Sport Cup 2 tyres.
+Wheels are 10-spoke forged aluminium developed exclusively for the Project One, shod with 285/35 ZR 19 at the front and 335/30 ZR 20 at rear Michelin Pilot Sport Cup 2 tyres.

 Reportedly, all 275 units have been spoken for.